Derek Sutton

 Tristan acted for Betgenius in defending a standalone competition claim regarding sports betting data.
 The case settled early in the trial.

-Tristan acted for the proposed class representative in her application for a collective proceedings order against Google.
+Tristan led the proposed class representative's application for a collective proceedings order against Google.
+The collective proceedings are currently ongoing.

-Tristan acted for the CMA in this challenge by Meta against the CMA's decision to prohibit Meta's acquisition of Giphy.
+Tristan acted for the CMA defending Meta's judicial review of the CMA's decision to prohibit Meta's acquisition of Giphy.
 The case raises important questions regarding the assessment of potential competition.

 Tristan acted as part of the team for British Sugar in this important case about EU state aid law as applied under the Northern Ireland Protocol; and about subsidies under the EU/UK Trade and Cooperation Agreement.